nachlielp/ci-calendar/README.md

 This app is a work in progress, attempting, together with the [Israeli Contact Improve org](https://www.contactil.org/amutah), to solve the Israeli Contact Improv community's need for a calendar that is easy to use and navigate.

+-   [Notifications Server](https://github.com/contactil/ci-calendar-server) is a separate project, and is not included in this repository.

 ## Features

 ### Users